 Congratulations!
 Getting your ears pierced is a special milestone, one which many people experience at some point in their lifetime – whether as an infant, child, teen, or adult.
 Regardless of when you have your ears pierced, it is exciting to know that you will soon be able to wear earrings that complement your own sense of style!

 Despite the anticipation leading up to the moment of ear piercing, the most important part of ear piercing is actually the ear piercing aftercare, which happens in the 6 weeks following the piercing.
-Good piercing aftercare will help you avoid infection, and will help your piercing heal more quickly.
+Good piercing aftercare will help you avoid infection, and will help your ear piercing at home heal more quickly.

 Continue reading to learn how to care for your newly pierced ears, and the “do’s and don’ts” of proper earlobe piercing aftercare!